rohitjoshi/lua-mapreduce/README.md

 Map Reduce implemented in Lua

-[lua-mapreduce](https://github.com/rohitjoshi/lua-mapreduce) is a fast and easy MapReduce implementation for lua inspired by other ma-reduce implementation and particularly octopy in python.
+[lua-mapreduce](https://github.com/rohitjoshi/lua-mapreduce) is a fast and easy MapReduce implementation for lua inspired by other map-reduce implementation and particularly octopy in python.

 It doesn't aim to meet all your distributed computing needs, but its simple approach is amendable to a large proportion of parallelizable tasks.
 If your code has a for-loop, there's a good chance that you can make it distributed with just a few small changes.